confluentinc/ksql/design-proposals/klip-10-suppress.md

 creating a new `ExecutionStep` called `TableSuppress` and the corresponding builder `TableSuppressBuilder`.
 Inside `TableSuppressBuilder` is where we will actually call the Streams API's actual suppress operator.
 All of this is initiated by calling `visitTableSuppress` in `KSPlanBuilder`.

+#### Alternatives
+An alternate approach was to add suppression wherever we might need it, for example in the `AggregateNode`.
+However, this approach does not allow for much flexibility in terms of future enhancements or different types of suppression.
+Instead, by introducing a suppress node, we give ourselves the flexibility to perform suppression on not only aggregations on windowed tables, but for instance time-based suppression that could work on any table.

+A brief overview of what it would look like to add time-based suppression is as follows.

+1. Add a keyword such as `WAIT` to the syntax to indicate how long to suppress results for
+2. We can add a parameter to the `SuppressNode` to indicate what type of suppression we are performing whether it is windowed or timed or any future type of suppression we add.
+3. Since we can just use the existing wiring in place, all we would need to do is add a new section in `TableSuppressBuilder` that executes the time-based suppression.

+If we did not use a suppress node, we would have to add a lot more code to add different types of suppression since each would need to be wired individually.

+#### Trouble spots
+A problem that often came up during the prototype implementation of suppress, was that by the time we had reached the suppress node, the correct serdes were not being passed along properly.
+This was because any time we had called the method `transformValues` on a `KTable`, unless we had explicitly specified a `materialized` with the correctly made serdes.
+This led us on a bit of goose chase where we tried to find the last `transformValues` call before suppression, until Almog suggested that we just have a dummy `transformValues` call in `TableSuppressBuilder` itself so that we can guarantee that we pass on the correct serdes.
+This solution is efficient in this case since it was easy to implement, but as a result does not help fix the larger issue of serdes being passed on correctly, which may happen again as more functionality is added to ksqlDB.